 You CAN practice yoga on any mat (or with no mat), but a good mat of your own can make a huge difference to your practice.

 To me, owning your own yoga mat is about taking ownership of your own practice.
-Plus, only your gross, sweaty hands and feet touch it, so that’s way better than the “washed once a year” mat the studio might provide.
+Plus, only your own sweaty hands and feet touch it, so that’s way better than the “washed once a year” mat the studio might provide.

 A good yoga mat is: